dt-orders/keptn-orders-setup/AWS.md

 cd keptn-orders-setup
 ```

-Now proceed to the [Installation script for ubuntu](README.md#installation-script-for-ubuntu) step and then the 'Provision Cluster, Install Keptn, and onboard the Orders application' steps.
+Finally, proceed to the [Provision Cluster, Install Keptn, and onboard the Orders application](README.md#installation-scripts-from-setup-menu) step.

 # Delete the bastion host